AI Search Ranking Factors

 Citeability DensityWeight: 15%High impact

 AI systems prefer pages with specific, verifiable data points, statistics, and quotable sentences.
-Vague or opinion-based content is rarely cited because AI needs extractable facts to attribute to a source.
+Princeton's GEO paper (Aggarwal et al., arXiv:2311.09735, KDD 2024) measured a +32.8% Position-Adjusted Word Count lift from Statistics Addition alone, and +42.6% from Quotation Addition — the strongest single content modification in the 9-method benchmark.
+Vague or opinion-based content is rarely cited because AI needs extractable, attributable facts.

 How to optimize

-• Add 3+ specific data points or statistics per major section
+• Add 3+ specific statistics per major section with named-source attribution (study + sample size + date)

-• Use numbered lists and comparison tables for easy extraction
+• Use numbered lists and comparison tables — these are AI's preferred extraction format

 Freshness & Recency SignalsWeight: 10%Moderate impact